tale-toul/Harbor/terraform/Readme.md

 ```

-The path is relative to where the vpc.tf file is found.
+The path is relative to the directory where the vpc.tf file is found.

 The remote state data source is defined in the code of the element that wants to
-access the data, for example from the NAT gateway's nat.tf file we add the following
+access the data, we use the same declaration from both the NAT gateway's nat.tf file and
-definition:
+the EC2's ec2.tf file:

 ```
 data "terraform_remote_state" "vpc" {